 As your firm, we will help you with every aspect of the child support process.
 The Orlando Family Firm is a full service law firm with significant experience in handling child support cases both through private cases or through the Department of Revenue.

 In the current economic times, more and more people find themselves in a situation where they are owed past due child support, alimony or attorney’s fees.
 Many people also are facing situations where an ex-spouse was ordered to pay a marital debt or an equalization payment but is refusing or unable to do so.
 Fortunately, there are solutions that can help you collect the money which is rightfully yours.
 Although the Florida Bar prohibits attorneys from taking most family law cases on a contingency fee basis, the rules do allow us to possibly take a collection of past due support case on a contingency fee basis.
 This means that there are no fees or costs unless we recover on your behalf.
-The full contingency fee agreement will be discussed during your free consultation.
+The full contingency fee agreement will be discussed during your consultation.

 1. Past Due Child Support, Alimony or Attorney’s Fees